zodb/relstorage/README.txt

 Q: Can RelStorage replace ZRS (Zope Replication Services)?

-    A: Yes, RelStorage inherits the asynchronous master/slave replication capability of MySQL and other databases.
-RelStorage has also been proven to work with Oracle RAC.
+    A: Yes, RelStorage inherits the replication capabilities of PostgreSQL, MySQL, and Oracle.

 Q: How do I set up an environment to run the RelStorage tests?